legendu-net/blog/misc/content/2017-06-11-tips-for-running-docker-containers.markdown

 For example, if use Git in a docker container, you probably have to forward ports to 22 and 80 as Git uses HTTP(s) and SSH protocol which listen on these 2 prots.

-1. avoid mounting things into image, this is actually a general rule.
+2. Avoid mounting a volume into your home directory in the Docker container.
+    1. You might screw up the permission of your home directory in the Docker container.
+    2. If you mount your home on the host into your home in the Docker container, you might accidentally overwrite things in your home directory on the host.
-It is recommend that you always mount to /some_dir and then link to home if needed Never mount into HOME!!!
+It is recommend that you always mount a volume to `/some_dir` and then link to home if needed.

 3. If you use the `-v` option when starting a Docker container, make sure that you have r/w access to it otherwise the Docker container might fail to start.